blocledger/poe/README.md

 DEBUG=hfc,blocks GRPC_TRACE=all node api.js
 ```
 ## Acknowledgement
-This project was based heavily on the IBM Marbles example and the Hyperledger
+This project was based on the IBM Marbles example and the Hyperledger
  [fabric](https://github.com/hyperledger/fabric) project.